Welcome to today's edition of the Rush 24-7 podcast.

 John McCain of the Democrats wanted them tried under our justice system.

-And if illegal combatants are to be afforded with such treatment, if you're gonna if you're gonna give real terrorists the opportunity to be tried in your court system, I, Saddam Hussein, demand to be tried in your court system because I am covered under the Geneva Conventions, and I should receive better treatment.
+And if illegal combatants are to be afforded with such treatment, if you're going to give real terrorists the opportunity to be tried in your court system, I, Saddam Hussein, demand to be tried in your court system because I am covered under the Geneva Conventions and I should receive better treatment.

 I was denied a speedy trial as compelled by the Bill of Rights of the U.S. Constitution.